Development Setup

 yarnpkg format

-Also, please make sure to add a license header to all new files. reuse can help you with this:
+Also, please make sure to add a license header to all new files. reuse can help you with this (reuse can be installed via pipx):

 reuse annotate --license GPL-3.0-or-later --copyright "Your institution" path/to/file